 But for a repetitive injury, Virginia does have an exception that covers ONLY CTS if it is caused by the work environment.
 Sounds ok, right?
 Well, Virginia has specific requirements that must be met in order for the CTS from repetitive motion to be covered – here is the messy part…

-- First of all, the diagnosis must be for Carpel Tunnel Syndrome, any other diagnosis (bursitis, tendonitis, a pinched nerve or inflammation) will end up being denied as a repetitive stress or overuse injury that is not covered in Virginia.
+The diagnosis must be for Carpal Tunnel Syndrome, any other diagnosis (bursitis, tendonitis, a pinched nerve or inflammation) will end up being denied as a repetitive stress or overuse injury that is not covered in Virginia.

-- Lastly, the doctor has to back you up!
+The doctor has to back you up!
 The opinion of the medial professional is paramount for a CTS claim to be covered by Virginia workers’ compensation.
 Just because you feel it came from work does not mean it is covered, the doctor must agree and say that in his or her medical opinion, your current CTS was a result of the work environment.
 Sometimes, depending on the information a person has given the doctor about their work place, work duties, or their outside of work activities, some doctors may be reluctant to make such a bold statement.

 So, long story short, yes, CTS is covered in Virginia work injury claims, but it is very hard to prove.
 Sadly, in most cases that I have seen, the insurance companies are well aware of this and typically will try to fight these claims.
 You will most likely need a lawyer to help you in obtaining benefits.

 If you would like more information on the Virginia workers’ compensation system, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia”, or call our office today (804) 755-7755.